Google is always changing its algorithms. That’s no surprise.

 Most are free and will only cost you a bit of time investment to implement.

-So without further ado, here are 18 ways to do affordable SEO in 2018 that’ll get powerful results.
+So without further ado, here are 18 ways to do affordable SEO that’ll get powerful results.

 1. Optimizing your website for mobile devices (i.e. smartphones and tablets)